Battle of the Golds (Moratuwa): History

 Since the start, the Cambrians have six wins while the Sebastianites have won four times in the series with the rest ending in draws.
 St Sebastian's had their last victory in 2024 under the guidance of Captain Manuja Chanthuka.
 Prince of Wales's has not won a match since 1977.

 Among the outstanding performances in the encounter Nilantha Bopage from Prince of Wales holds the record for the highest run scorer in a match with 179 not out in 1991.
 For the Sebastian's Nalin Peiris was the highest scorer with two centuries in years 1957 and 1958.
 Among the leading wicket takers, the record for the most number of wickets in the series is held by Roger Wijesuriya taking 22 wickets for St. Sebastians from 1975 to 1979.

 Limited Over match started in 1981.
 It wasn't played between 1983 and 1987.
 Twenty20 match was started in 2023 and the inaugural match was played at R. Premadasa Stadium.
 Twenty20 match is played for Rev. Fr.
 Bonnie Fernandopulle & M.E.C.
 Fernando Memorial Challenge Trophy.
 From the beginning to 2024 Test format encounter was played as a 2-day match, but starting from 2025, it is being played as a 3-day encounter.

 Highest Aggregate of Runs in the Big Match Series is by Sahan Wijeratne.
 Sahan Wijeratne representing Cambrians from 2000 to 2003 scored 441 runs including two centuries and two half-centuries with his series aggregate of 73.5.
 He is the first centurion of the Limited Over Match with a score of 116 runs in 2003.

-During their rich history of nearly 100 years of cricket both schools have produced prominent cricketers to the national stream.
+During their history, both schools have produced prominent cricketers to the national stream.
 Beginning from Anton Sethupathy, Duleep Mendis, Prasanna Jayawardene, Amal Silva, Somachandra de Silva, Dr. O.L.F.
 Senaratne, H.I.
 Femando, Nisal Senaratne, Stanley de Alwis, Lasantha Rodrigo, Anura Polonowita, D.S. de Silva, Sarath Fernando, Lantra Fernando, Granville de Silva, Chaminda Mendis, Romesh Kaluwitharana, Amila Aponso, Shehan Jayasuriya, Oshada Fernando, Vishwa Fernando, Avishka Fernando, Praveen Jayawickrama to Lahiru Thirimanne and Kusal Mendis.